thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 - Click the "Add action" button (once you have created one or more actions, the "Add actions" button will change to the `+` icon).
   The "Actions" window will open.
 Right now, it's empty, but later it will display all created actions;
 - Click the 'plus' icon in the top right corner of the screen to open a new "Add action" window.
 Here you must configure a new action by entering a name, specifying the action source, and selecting the action type.
 Further action configuration will depend on the selected action type.
 Then, click "Add" to proceed;
-- Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+- Now in the "Actions" window, you can see the configured action, allowing you to double-check the action source, icon, and action type.
 Click "Save";
 - Click "Apply" to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.